Highlights

 Lily Dale

-Fancy watching 'Lily Dale' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or watch the Peter Masterson-directed movie via subscription can be tricky, so we here at Moviefone want to do right by you.
+Looking to see 'Lily Dale' right from your couch?
+Discovering a streaming service to buy, rent, download, or watch the Peter Masterson-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.

 'Lily Dale' Release Dates